Scrabble: Records

-Two other records are believed to have been achieved under a British format known as the "high score rule", in which a player's tournament result is determined only by the player's own scores, and not by the differentials between that player's scores and the opponents'.
-Play in this system "encourages elaborate setups often independently mined by the two players", and is significantly different from the standard game in which defensive considerations play a major role.
-While the "high score" rule has led to impressively high records, it is currently out of favor.
+A high game of 1,049 points by Phil Appleby (UK) was recognized by Guinness World Records in 1989 but was not in a sanctioned club or tournament.
+Additional record scores are believed to have been achieved under a British format known as the "high score rule", in which a player's tournament result is determined only by the player's own scores, not by the differences between their scores and the opponent's scores.
+This format is currently out of favor.